- Awards & Fellowships

-- Mathematics majors, with excellent grades in mathematics courses, outstanding GRE scores in the mathematics subject test, and excellent letters of recommendation.
+- Mathematics majors, with excellent grades in mathematics courses and excellent letters of recommendation.
 The admissions committee will also take into account other scholarly activities such as summer research experience, published papers, or courses in other fields.

 - Non-mathematics majors from the physical, life, or engineering sciences, or from other appropriate areas of study.
 Such students are expected to have completed at least two upper division mathematics courses, and/or have substantial exposure to mathematics in other courses, and are strongly advised to submit a GRE subject test score for an exam in the major field (in addition to the required GRE mathematics subject test).
 Other experience in working with mathematics (for instance, summer research positions) will also be taken into account, as well as grade point average and letters of recommendation.

 To apply, please visit the Admissions page in the Department of Mathematics.

 Graduate students admitted to the AIM Ph.D. program are granted full financial support including an annual stipend, tuition waiver, and health insurance extending also to dependents for a period of five years, subject to satisfactory progress.
 Most are supported as graduate student instructors, but research assistantships, traineeships, and some fellowships are also available.

 AIM Ph.D. students will receive course counseling from the AIM Director until they match with their co-advisors.
 The Graduate Program Coordinator will process departmental and Rackham paperwork.

 At the end of the Fall and Winter semesters, the Graduate Office will send this Google Form requesting course comments from the graduate students’ course instructors.
 Students will receive a report with the instructors’ course comments.